Jordan-of-the-Green/Bulletin-Board-using-React.js/README.md

 # Bulletin-Board-using-React.js
-Backend for a bulletin board using React.js

-Jordan Green - st10083222 - APDS7311- POE - ReadMe

-   * This is a bulletin board created for the National Government with the purpose of sharing issues via post

-Project Overview ~
+# Project Overview:
 This project is a bulletin board system developed for the National Government, aimed at facilitating the sharing of important issues and information through posts.
-The system includes features for user registration, login, post creation, deletion, and retrieval.
+The system includes features for user registration, login, post-creation, deletion, and retrieval.
 It's built with security in mind, utilizing SSL for all API calls, implementing proper Cross-Origin Resource Sharing (CORS), and securely storing and comparing passwords using bcrypt.

-How to Install and Run the Project:
+# How to Install and Run the Project:
 (Visual Studio Code)

 (Prerequisites)